 EMDR

-EMDR is a structured therapy in which the patient focuses on the thoughts, feelings, emotions, sensations and beliefs associated with traumatic memories or distressing patterns of behaviors while simultaneously experiencing bilateral stimulation of the brain through bilateral eye movements or tapping.
+EMDR is a structured therapy in which the patient focuses on the thoughts, feelings, emotions, sensations and beliefs associated with traumatic memories or distressing patterns of behaviors often associated with anxiety, trauma, complex PTSD, and anxiety and addictions while simultaneously experiencing bilateral stimulation of the brain through bilateral eye movements or tapping.
 This process helps significantly reduce the vividness, emotional distress and negative beliefs associated with the traumatic memories allowing the brain to resume its natural healing process

 EMDRIA VIDEO